READ: Real-time and Efficient Asynchronous Diffusion for Audio-driven Talking Head Generation: Experiments and Results

 \subsection{Overall Evaluation}

-As demonstrated in Table 1, the representative motion-space diffusion method AniTalker achieves reduced runtime compared to other full-video diffusion approaches, yet underperforms full-video diffusion methods on FID and FVD due to the absence of a diffusion-based renderer.
-In contrast, our full-video diffusion approach achieves substantially lower latency in the backbone runtime than other methods, which represents a significant step forward for the acceleration of diffusion-based talking head generation.
+As demonstrated in Tab.~\ref{tab:overall}, motion-space diffusion methods such as AniTalker and Ditto achieve reduced runtime compared to other end-to-end diffusion approaches.
+In contrast, our end-to-end approach achieves substantially lower latency in the backbone runtime than other methods, which represents a significant step forward for the acceleration of diffusion-based talking head generation.
 In addition to its speed, our approach also achieves highly competitive performance across all the evaluation metrics.
-On both HDTF and MEAD datasets, our model surpasses all competing methods in terms of FID and Sync-C, while it also achieves SOTA or near-SOTA performance on FVD, Sync-D, and E-FID.
+On both HDTF and MEAD datasets, our model surpasses all competing methods in terms of Sync-C, while it also achieves SOTA or near-SOTA performance on FID, FVD, Sync-D, and E-FID.
 Notably, our model establishes superior E-FID performance on the emotion-rich MEAD dataset, validating its capability for generating expressive expressions faithful to the speech.